rixth/tay/README.md

 Tay ships with a handful of code skeleton generators, documented below.
 Running `tay generate` will show a list of generators; `tay generate help *generator_name*` will show information specific to that generator.

-Currently available generators: page_action, browser_action, content_script.
+Currently available generators: page_action, browser_action, content_script, options_page.

 #### Validating